Vrund-Patel/Covid-19_Ontario_Outbreak-_Analysis/final/readme.md

 ![](Capture3.PNG)

 Here in the line graph above.
-We found that there was a steady increasde in cases starting from July.The trend of the line is steeply upwards showing the likely hood of this continuing.
+We found that there was a steady increase in cases starting from July.The trend of the line is steeply upwards showing the likely hood of this continuing.

 ![](Capture4.PNG)

-here in the last line graph which reprsents the elementary students, shows a massive increase of cases from august with line trend steeply high like an exponential graph.
+here in the last line graph (above) which reprsents the elementary students, shows a massive increase of cases from august with line trend steeply high like an exponential graph.

 ![](Capture5.PNG)